 Many bus stops lack benches, shelter, lighting, trash removal, and ongoing maintenance that can make them inviting and comfortable for all residents in every neighborhood.
-RTD is responsible for managing and maintaining the approximately 2,700 bus stops in Denver, including upkeep of signs, shelters, and benches, as well as snow and garbage removal.
+Property owners, neighborhood associations, RTD, the City, and others manage and maintain the approximately 2,700 bus stops in Denver, including upkeep of signs, shelters, and benches, as well as snow and garbage removal.
 DOTI is expanding its role in stop maintenance and working with RTD to evaluate the condition of all bus stops and make needed improvements (DOTI, 2020).